Mort1B/rust-downloadr/README.md

 | Bufwriter(2)  | 10s - 10s - 10s - 35s - 10s |
 | Fs::write(2)  | 86s - 10s - 13s - 108s - 10s |

 This data does not say much since its only 5 iterations per method.
-But the outliers must be ignored.
+But outliers should be ignored.

 Method 1 starts with final tx in a chunk, method 2 starts with first tx in a chunk.